AdobeDocs/app-builder/getting_started/first_app.md

 In this tutorial, we'll guide you through the following steps to give you an introduction on how to set up and to developer a Project Firefly Application.
 1. Setting up Local Environment
-1. Creating a new Project on Developer Console
+1. Creating a new Project on [Adobe Developer Console](https://console.adobe.io/)
-1. Signing in from CLI
+1. Signing in from the [CLI](https://github.com/adobe/aio-cli)
-1. Bootstrapping new App using CLI
+1. Bootstrapping new App using [CLI](https://github.com/adobe/aio-cli)
-1. Understanding Main Components of the App
+1. Understanding Main Components of the Application
 1. Developing the Application
 1. Deploying the Application